Optimization-based Unfolding in High-Energy Physics: Methods

 \section{Methods}

-In this section, we present an optimization-based reformulation of the \emph{statistical unfolding} problem in~\eqref{log-like-max}.
-We outline several strategies for addressing the task, including the possibility of framing it within a quantum computing framework.
+In this section, we present an optimization-based reformulation of the statistical unfolding problem in~\eqref{log-like-max}.
+We outline several strategies for addressing the task in the simpler scenario of no background (corresponding to the case of $\beta = 0$ in~\eqref{eqn:matrix-inv}), including the possibility of framing it within a quantum computing framework.

 We first introduce a quadratic optimization model that is well suited to classical heuristic approaches for computing a sub-optimal solution.
 We then reformulate this model as a Quadratic Unconstrained Binary Optimization (QUBO) problem, enabling its direct solution via Quantum Annealing on dedicated quantum hardware.